ebeneliason/easy-pattern/README.md

 ### Transformation Parameters

-#### `xShift`

-The number of pixels to shift the pattern's phase by in the X axis.
-This is additive to any computed phase based on other animation properties.

-Default: `0`

-#### `yShift`

-The number of pixels to shift the pattern's phase by in the Y axis.
-This is additive to any computed phase based on other animation properties.

-Default: `0`

 #### `xReflected`

 A boolean indicating whether the entire pattern should be reflected across the vertical (Y) axis.